 All eligible employees will automatically become participants on the effective date of the registration statement of which this prospectus forms a part.
 Eligible employees may elect to participate in the plan on January 1 or July 1 of each year.
 Subject to certain limitations determined in accordance with calculations set forth in the plan, a participating employee is granted the right to purchase shares of common stock on the last business day on or before each June 30 and December 31 during which the employee is a participant in the plan.
 Upon enrollment in the plan, the participant authorizes a payroll deduction, on an after-tax basis, in an amount of not less than 1% and not more than 15% of the participant's compensation on each payroll date.
 Payment on the initial purchase date in the first offering period will be a lump-sum payment unless the participant elects otherwise.
 Unless the participant withdraws from the plan, the participant's option for the purchase of shares will be exercised automatically on each exercise date, and the maximum number of full shares subject to the option will be purchased for the participant at the applicable exercise price with the accumulated plan contributions then credited to the participant's account under the plan.
-The option exercise price per share may not be less than 85% of the lower of the market price on the first day of the offering period, in which case the exercise price may not be lower than 85% of the greater of the market price on the first day of the offering period or the market price on the entry date.
+The option exercise date, unless the participant's date is not the first day of the offering period, in which case the exercise price may not be lower than 85% of the lower of the market price on the first day of the offering period, or the entry date.